breatheco-de/exercise-queue-management-cli-python/README.md

 ## 🌱  How to start this project

-1. This project comes with the necessary files to start working, but you have two options to start:
+This project comes with the necessary files to start working, but you have two options to start:

-a) Use gitpod: open this link in your browser to clone it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-queue-management-cli-python.
+a) Open this link in your browser with [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod): https://s.4geeks.com/start?repo=breatheco-de/exercise-queue-management-cli-python

 b) You can clone this repository on your local computer:
 ```sh
 $ git clone https://github.com/breatheco-de/exercise-queue-management-cli-python
 ````

+### Steps

-2. Install dependency packages `$ pipenv install`
+1. Install dependency packages `$ pipenv install`

-3. Get inside the environment by typing `$ pipenv shell`
+2. Get inside the environment by typing `$ pipenv shell`

-4. You can run the current project by typing `$ python src/app.py`
+3. You can run the current project by typing `$ python src/app.py`

 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.